 To tackle these social problems effectively, we have to address the root causes and invest in long-term solutions that can improve community conditions and prevent problems from happening in the first place.
 That means investing more in prevention-based programs that serve a larger population than those identified as needing assistance.

 Your gift to Middlesex United Way stays in Middlesex County, unless you designate it elsewhere.
 Middlesex United Way is the largest non-governmental funder of local community programs and services in Middlesex County.
-United Way dollars are targeted to meet critical community needs in the county not funded by other sources and invest in long-term solutions to top social problems, like the need for affordable housing for working families, substance abuse prevention among youth, and assistance to preschool-aged children with behavioral problems.
+United Way dollars are targeted to meet critical community needs in the county not funded by other sources and invest in long-term solutions to top social problems, like the need for affordable housing for working families, substance abuse prevention among youth, and assistance to preschool-aged children with social and emotional problems.

 All United Way funding decisions are made by volunteers.
 Each year, all services, programs and town-based projects currently funded by United Way are reviewed by volunteers, who are experienced in analyzing budgets, program efficiency and effectiveness.
 Organizations seeking funding present written proposals to United Way and its volunteer teams.
 Funding decisions are based on dollars available, community need and on the ability of the applicant to meet that need.

-- Ensure strong financial management and governance at the highest level of accountability and transparency in United Way's operations.
+Ensure strong financial management and governance at the highest level of accountability and transparency in United Way's operations.

-- United Way staff also operate a Volunteer Center that matches the interests of individuals with local non-profit agencies in need of volunteer help.
+United Way staff also operate a Volunteer Center that matches the interests of individuals with local non-profit agencies in need of volunteer help.
 The Volunteer Center coordinates United Way's Day of Caring, an annual event that involves hundreds of local employees working at various community service projects throughout the county.